Construction of simplicial complexes with prescribed degree-size sequences

-Capturing higher-order dependencies is essential for structural interpretation of the organization and behavior of complex systems~\cite{torres_why_2020,battistonNetworksPairwiseInteractions2020,bickWhatAreHigherorder2021}.
-Simplicial complex modeling, among other methods in applied topology~\cite{edelsbrunnerComputationalTopologyIntroduction2009,ghristElementaryAppliedTopology2014,otterRoadmapComputationPersistent2017}, provides a combinatorial description of the topology of the system, highlighting properties that remain invariant when the system undergoes deformations.
-Similar to standard networks, simplicial complexes are composed of nodes that represent system observables, and high-dimensional analogues of edges, called simplices, that represent polyadic relationships among the nodes.
-They manifest themselves in several recent discoveries in complex systems, including the mesoscopic localization of epidemics~\cite{st-ongeSocialConfinementMesoscopic2021a}, the critical appearance of topological invariants in dynamical systems~\cite{bianconiPercolationBranchingSimplicial2019,bobrowskiHomologicalPercolationEuler2020,kuehnUniversalRouteExplosive2021}, the bistability and hysteresis of contagion models~\cite{iacopiniSimplicialModelsSocial2019,PhysRevResearch.2.012049,landryEffectHeterogeneityHypergraph2020}, the role of group activation in contagion processes~\cite{petriSimplicialActivityDriven2018}, and the phase transition in functional brain networks~\cite{santosTopologicalPhaseTransitions2019}.
-In a related role, simplicial complexes have been used to summarize static features, addressing questions about the local geometry of data, such as in distinguishing the voting patterns in densely populated cities~\cite{fengPersistentHomologyGeospatial2021} and in describing the shape of scientific collaborations~\cite{pataniaShapeCollaborations2017} or the energy landscape of molecules~\cite{mirthRepresentationsEnergyLandscapes2021}.
-Despite the significance of simplicial modeling in a wide range of fields, the basic question of which degree-size sequences can be realized by a complex is still open.
+Capturing higher-order dependencies is essential for the structural interpretation of the organization and behavior of complex systems~\cite{TBBE21,battistonNetworksPairwiseInteractions2020,bickWhatAreHigherorder2021}.
+Simplicial complex modeling, among other methods in applied topology~\cite{edelsbrunnerComputationalTopologyIntroduction2009,ghristElementaryAppliedTopology2014,otterRoadmapComputationPersistent2017}, provides a combinatorial description of the topology of the system, featuring algebraic redundancies that may be compressed out using equivalence relations.
+Similar to networks, simplicial complexes are composed of nodes that represent system observables, and high-dimensional analogs of edges, called simplices, that represent polyadic relationships among the nodes.
+Simplicial modeling made several recent discoveries in complex systems, including the emergence of discontinuous transitions~\cite{KB21} in epidemic spreading~\cite{iacopiniSimplicialModelsSocial2019,landryEffectHeterogeneityHypergraph2020} and synchronization~\cite{SA20,MTB20}, the multiscale hierarchy in adaptive voter models~\cite{HK20}, the role of simplex size fluctuations in temporal networks~\cite{petriSimplicialActivityDriven2018}, localization of dynamics~\cite{st-ongeSocialConfinementMesoscopic2021a} and percolation transitions~\cite{BZ18a,santosTopologicalPhaseTransitions2019,bobrowskiHomologicalPercolationEuler2020}.
+In a related role, simplicial complexes have been used to summarize static features, addressing questions about the local geometry of data, such as in distinguishing the voting patterns in densely populated cities~\cite{fengPersistentHomologyGeospatial2021} and in describing the shape of scientific collaborations~\cite{pataniaShapeCollaborations2017}.

+Dynamical processes on networks depend crucially on the network structure~\cite{BBV08,PG16}.
+However, their generalizations to simplicial structures and nonpairwise interactions are relatively less understood.
+Notably, the basic question of which degree-size sequences can be realized by a complex is still open.
 In this Letter we make progress in this direction by extensive numerical experiments.